Monitorr/Monitorr/README.md

 2) [PHP cURL](https://secure.php.net/manual/en/book.curl.php)

-## Configuration:
+## Quick Start:
+- See full configuration instructions in the WiKi: https://github.com/Monitorr/Monitorr/wiki
-1) Clone/download repository to your webserver (Suggested Sub DIR)
+1) Clone/download repository to your webserver
 2) Make sure the user account that runs your webserver has RW access to the monitorr folder (eg. for linux it's usually www-data:www-data) - this is for updates to work properly.
 3) Browse to <localhost\domain>/monitorr/index.php (config.php will be auto populated in /assets/config.php)
 4) Edit `assets/config.php`:
- - timezone
- - Site Title
- - Site URL
- - Ping address
- - Sys info color thresholds
- - Services you want to monitor
- - Branch you want to be on for updates (master/develop)

-5) Enjoy!
-Have a Donut.
-Drink a Coffee.
+5) Chill

 ## Feature Requests: